 In addition to Blackboard interactions, 2 optional Zoom meetings will be held on the 2nd and 4th week, with learner input.
 The meeting will be recorded.

 Number of weeks: 4

-Live video session?: Yes, optional
+Zoom: Yes, optional

-About the Instructor
+About the Instructors

-Joining Jim in this course is his wife of 37 years, Kathy.
-A 1983 graduate of SFA University (in Business Administration), Kathy is a certified Enneagram facilitator (via Dr. Jerome Wagner’s Enneagram Spectrum), a trained spiritual director (through the Spiritual Direction Institute in Houston), and a graduate of the Upper Room’s Two-Year Academy of Spiritual Formation.
-She serves on the staff of the FIND School for Spiritual Direction and Formation (of the Episcopal Diocese of Texas) and the Spiritual Director’s Institute of the Emmaus Spirituality Center in Houston, TX.
+Serving as lead instructor in this Enneagram course, Kathy is a certified Enneagram facilitator (via Dr. Jerome Wagner’s Enneagram Spectrum), a trained spiritual director since 2011 (through the Spiritual Direction Institute in Houston), and Kathy completed the Upper Room’s Two-Year Academy of Spiritual Formation.
+She serves on the faculty of both the FIND School for Spiritual Direction and Formation (of the Episcopal Diocese of Texas) and the Spiritual Director’s Institute of the Emmaus Spirituality Center in Houston, TX.
 Kathy is also a ministry specialist for the Texas Annual Conference of the United Methodist Church.